djh1997/proj324/docs/index.md

 ## Inspiration

-I saw this video[^1] about this case[^2] and got the idea for reactive sunglasses, while I was researching to see if this had already been done I found these glasses[^3].
+The project was inspired by this video[^1] about this case[^2]??????.
+It was then that the idea for reactive sunglasses using LCD was formed.
+While researching to see if this had already been done, crtl-one glasses were discovered and have similarly been created[^3].

-This product starts down the path I would like to take but are binary and I would like different levels of tinting and active shading.
-To achieve this I will need to use a LCD panel with pixels instead of a single panel.
-Also one of this products main unique selling points is the sub 0.1 second light to dark time[^4] which ideally I will surpass.
-The other advantage I will have will be cost since these cost $299 and I'm aiming to make for under £100[^5].
+The crtl-one product starts down the same path as this project would like to take but are binary whereas this project aims for different levels of tinting and active shading.
+To achieve this it will be required to use an LCD panel with pixels instead of a single panel.
+Also, the crtl-one products main unique selling points is the sub 0.1 second light to dark time[^4]; which will ideally be surpassed.
+The other advantage this product will have over crtl-one will be cost since, crtl-one costs $299, while this product aims to be priced under £100[^5] (set by the budget limit).

 ## Plan

-The products above, along with Paul Davey's lectures last year inspired my idea.
+The products above, along with Paul Davey's lectures last year inspired the idea.

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
-Then eventually I will add a camera to make point control which will block bright spots such as projectors and the sun, and dim them to reduce squinting.
+Then eventually a camera will added to create multiple point controls which will block bright spots such as projectors and sunlight thus, dimming them to reduce squinting.

 ### Potential issues

--   IO speed, depending on the solutions used I could end up running into IO speed bottle necks affecting frame rate.
+-   IO speed, depending on the solutions used in the project could end up running into IO speed bottle necks affecting frame rate.
--   Frame rate for the active points would need to be fairly high to stop nauseating effect.
+-   Frame rate for the active points would need to be fairly high to stop nauseating effects.
--   Camera distortion, I would like to use a camera with little to no distortion this would make image processing easier.
+-   Camera distortion, a camera with little to no distortion would ideally be to used since this would make image processing easier.
 -   Field of view, having a similar FoV would be useful since a camera with smaller FoV would end up wasting the edge of the LCD.
--   Aspect ratio, mismatch of aspect ratios with out use of accelerometers for predictive tracking could cause issues.
+-   Aspect ratio, mismatch of aspect ratios without the use of accelerometers for predictive tracking could cause issues.

 ### Timeline